-Example 24 - Non-application of the country-to-country exemption under section 10B(2)(b) - Foreign dividends received or accrued from a foreign collective investment scheme
+Example 27 - Inapplicability of the country-to-country exemption in section 10B(2)(b) to foreign dividends received or accrued from a foreign collective investment scheme

-Resident Company A holds 100% of the participation rights and voting rights in Foreign Company B which in turn holds 5% of the participation and voting rights in Foreign Company C. Both foreign companies are incorporated and effectively managed in Foreign Country D. Foreign Company C is a portfolio which carries on an investment scheme outside South Africa that is comparable to a portfolio of a collective investment scheme in securities in which members of the public are invited or permitted to hold a participating interest.
+Resident Company A holds 100% of the participation rights and voting rights in Foreign Company B which in turn holds 5% of the participation and voting rights in Foreign Company C. Both foreign companies are incorporated and have their place of effective management in Foreign Country D. Foreign Company C is a portfolio which carries on an investment scheme outside South Africa that is comparable to a portfolio of a collective investment scheme in securities in which members of the public are invited or permitted to hold participatory interests.
 Foreign Company C pays a foreign dividend to Foreign Company B.